irleneadam/c8volt/README.md

 - …and more to come:
 - bulk operations (e.g., delete multiple process instances by filter)
-- multiple Camunda 8 API versions support (currently 8.7, 8.8 to come)
+- multiple Camunda 8 API versions support (currently 8.7, 8.8, 8.9 planned)
 - or submit a proposal or contribute code on [GitHub](https://github.com/grafvonb/c8volt)

 ## Supported Camunda 8 APIs